jfachriz/Uxdroid/README.md

 Provided with two main methods for installing uxdroid.
 For more advanced configurations and command-line arguments, refer to the [Advanced Usage Documentation](https://github.com/jfachriz/fs-manager-uxdroid/blob/main/README.md).
 ### Method 1: Automated One-Line Installer (Recommended)
 To install the stable release of the `uxdroid` filesystem, use the automated script.
-If you have a completely fresh installation of Termux, ensure your packages are updated first.

 **For a fresh Termux environment:**